bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   An implementation MAY choose
   to expose this parameter as read-only ("ro").

-babel-mac-test:
+babel-mac-key-test:
 : An operation that allows the MAC key and hash algorithm to be tested to see if they produce an expected outcome.
 Input to this operation is a binary string.
-The implementation is expected to create a hash of this string using the babel-mac-key-value and the babel-mac-algorithm.
+The implementation is expected to create a hash of this string using the babel-mac-key-value and the babel-mac-key-algorithm.
 The output of this operation is the resulting hash, as a binary string.